ravighevariya10/AUTOR-DBMS/README.txt

-Instructions on how to compile and execute the code The procedures for setting up the environment needed to compile and run the code are listed below.
+Instructions on how to compile and execute the code:

+The procedures for setting up the environment needed to compile and run the code are listed below.
 A.	REMOTE CONNECTION
   1. Putty is required to establish a connection to the remote EOS server.
 Click here to download it.